Philippine Airlines Philippine Airlines

 Today, under the slogan "The Heart of the Filipino", Philippine Airlines operates 43 international routes and 31 domestic routes, with a subsidiary, PAL Express, across Asia–Pacific (including Australia and New Zealand), Europe, the Middle East and North America.

-Philippine Airlines currently offers three classes, Business, Premium Economy, Economy, depending on the aircraft.
+Philippine Airlines currently offers three classes, Business, Premium Economy, and Economy, depending on the aircraft.

-On 8 February 2018, Philippine Airlines (PAL) has been Certified with the 4-Star Airline quality ranking by Skytrax, the international air transport rating organisation.
+Philippine Airlines (PAL) has been certified with the 4-Star Airline quality ranking by Skytrax, the international air transport rating organisation.
 The rating evaluates seats, amenities, food & beverages, IFE, cleanliness and more.
 The service rating is for both cabin staff and ground staff.